DUTFangXiang/ExtractFCNFeature/README.md

 end-to-end taking input of arbitrary size.
 Hence, the FCN feature extraction can be performed whole-image-at\-atime without any operation for the input image.

+The FCN contains 16 convolutional layers.
+To obtain the local-to-global feature representation, when an image is fed to this network, we fuse the features from the fine layer pool1 and the coarse layer pool5, which can let our model make local predictions that respect global structure.
+The sizes of pool1 layer and pool5 layer are 349 * 349 * 64 and 22 * 22 * 512, respectively.
+We resize them as the same size as the input image.

 The FCN is first proposed in "Fully convolutional networks for semantic segmentation", published by J. Long *et. al.* in CVPR, 2015.
 ### Project Layout